el211/OreoEssentials-/README.md

 - SpigotMC resource page (discussions & reviews)
 - Oreo Studios Discord (recommended for fast help)
 - GitHub Issues (for reproducible bugs & feature requests)

 ---

+## Forking Policy

+Oreo Studios appreciates community interest in contributing and collaborating.
+To avoid confusion about official forks and derivative distributions, we require explicit permission before publicly forking or distributing a derived version of this repository.

+If you wish to fork or publicly distribute a derived plugin, please follow these steps to request permission:

+1. Open a ticket on our official Oreo Studios Discord.
+Include a link to your Discord profile or tag so we can verify your request.
+2. In the ticket, provide:
+   - Your GitHub username
+   - A short description of how you intend to use or distribute the fork
+   - The repository or project URL you plan to publish (if applicable)
+   - Any substantive changes you plan to make that differ from the original project
+3. Wait for a reply from an Oreo Studios maintainer.
+We will respond with approval, denial, or follow-up questions.

+Note: This is our project policy.
+The legal rights and permissions that apply to this repository are governed by the repository's LICENSE file.
+If you are unsure how the license applies to your intended use, consult legal counsel.

+---

+## Copyright & Company Info

+Copyright (c) Oreo Studios.

+Oreo Studios is an officially registered company in France.
+- SIRET: 993 823 469 00017
+- Code APE: 62.01Z

+All rights reserved.
+Portions of this project are provided under the terms of the LICENSE file included in this repository.
+For formal copyright claims, permission requests, or questions related to commercial use, please open a ticket on our official Oreo Studios Discord so we can respond and track your request.

+---